Jackie Moreland

-Jack Wade Moreland, known as Jackie Moreland (March 11, 1938 - December 19, 1971), was an American basketball player for the Detroit Pistons and the former New Orleans Buccaneers.
+Jack Wade Moreland (March 11, 1938 - December 19, 1971), was an American basketball player for the Detroit Pistons and the former New Orleans Buccaneers.
 He played college basketball for the Louisiana Tech Bulldogs.

 Background

 Minden High School

 At Minden High School, Moreland averaged 60 percent from the floor, 90 percent from the free throw line, and 21.3 points and 26 rebounds per game.
 He set a Louisiana state record for making 27 consecutive free throws in a row.
 As of 2011, Moreland's 5,030 career high school points still ranked as the fourth-highest total for a high school basketball player in the United States.
 On April 2, 1956, Minden High School retired Jackie Moreland's number #44 marking the first time the high school bestowed this honor on one of its former athletes.

 Moreland was a first baseman on Minden's baseball team where he led the team to an 18–2 record during his junior year.